128technology/docs/docs/cli_reference.md

 #### Description

 The `compare` command presents a list of differences between the two configurations specified as arguments on the command line.
 The one listed first influences the output in a very important way: the 128T router will return a list of configuration commands that will cause the configuration to be listed _first_ to be brought to parity with the one listed _second_.
 (Note: since the only editable configuration is the &quot;candidate&quot; configuration, the changes outlined by the _compare_ command cannot be directly applied to the &quot;running&quot; configuration.)

+The _name_ argument identifies a previously exported configuration file to compare against the running, candidate, _or another exported configuration file._ This argument allows you to compare configurations **without** having to import the exported config into the candidate config for comparison.

 In the example below, the candidate and running configurations are identical save for a single _service-route_ that has been added to the candidate configuration.